The Great Betrayal: The Memoirs of Ian Douglas Smith: Contents

 In the book, Ian Smith sought to explain the reasons why his government made its Unilateral Declaration of Independence, and how Rhodesia coped in the face of sanctions and the Rhodesian Bush War until the pressures forced him and his government to accede to the wishes of his adversaries.
 Smith points to the chaotic situation in Zimbabwe after 1980 as proof that he was trying to prevent Rhodesia from suffering the same fate as other majority-ruled African states.

 Despite the title, he speaks of multiple betrayals; in Smith's eyes, the Rhodesians were betrayed by the British, then South Africa, and then finally the white leaders of Rhodesia.
 The "betrayal" from the British is especially focused on, and Lord Carrington is portrayed as the primary culprit of the betrayal.
-Smith describes him of, out of many "devious characters", "the most two-faced of them all".
+Smith describes him, among many "devious characters", "the most two-faced of them all".
 Other politicians he criticizes include American president Jimmy Carter and David Owen, the former British Foreign Secretary.
 He also discusses the mistakes he believes Rhodesian politicians made.
 Extensive portions of the book are dedicated to criticizing Robert Mugabe.

-The postscript of the 2001 edition begins (in reference to recent history of Zimbabwe and the actions of Mugabe):

-Two years have passed since I finished writing The Great Betrayal.
-I think I can correctly comment: I told you so.
+The postscript of the 2001 edition begins (in reference to recent history of Zimbabwe and the actions of Mugabe): "Two years have passed since I finished writing The Great Betrayal.
+I think I can correctly comment: I told you so."